gathering/tech-online/doc/hints.rst

 Since the core is configured correctly, you can use that as an indicator of whether you are doing it right.
-To get a link-net up in this environment, you need two thinks:
+To get a link-net up in this environment, you need two things:

 1. You need to set of an aggregated interface (a bond interface).
    All uplinks use two physical links, and to bond them together, we use LACP / 802.3ad.
-See the "setting up LACP" hint in the PDF.
+See the "setting up LACP" hint in the reference documentation.
 2. An IP address assigned to the aggregated interface.

 If you are seeing a failure on _all_ linknets, both sides,